The Mitchell Block: 1910–present

 In 1910, the building was renamed the Gillett Building, as it was purchased by the American manufacturing firm of E. W. Gillett Company, which sold baking products made at their factory in Toronto, Ontario.
 During the 1930s, it became known as the Grange Building after its primary occupant, the Grange Stationery Company.

-After various occupants, the building housed an Italian bistro called Tre Visi and Sensi Wine Lounge until 2013, after which it became home to its current occupant, The Mitchell Block, another Italian bistro.
+After various occupants, the building housed an Italian bistro called Tre Visi and Sensi Wine Lounge until 2013, after which it became was home to The Mitchell Block, another Italian bistro for 10 years and is currently home to Borgo Antico.